lowRISC/opentitan/hw/ip/flash_ctrl/doc/dv/index.md

   Check whether eviction happens at all 4 caches with write / erase operation.
   Also check each address belongs to randomly enabled scramble and ecc.
 * error_cg
-  Check errors degined in error code registers.
+  Check errors defined in error code registers.
 ### Self-checking strategy
 #### Scoreboard
 The `flash_ctrl_scoreboard` is primarily used for csr transaction integrity.